 Following recent performances of Santuzza in Cavalleria Rusticana, Leann Sandel-Pantaleo was praised by the Portland Press Herald with the exclamation that “she has a glorious voice…. and she took fire.”

-During the 2017-2018 season, Ms. Sandel-Pantaleo appears in concert with the Corpus Christi Symphony, and makes her role debut as The Old Lady in Cadide for her return to Chautauqua Opera.
+During the 2018-2019 season, Ms. Sandel-Pantaleo appears in concert with the Plano Symphony and the Santa Barbara Symphony.
+Last season included a concert of Carmen excerpts with the Corpus Christi Symphony, and her role debut as The Old Lady in Candide for her return to Chautauqua Opera.

 In recent seasons, she debuted with Opera Santa Barbara as the title role in Bizet’s Carmen, returned to the role of Amneris in Aida with Sarasota Opera, and created the role of Tamara in the world premiere of Enemies, A Love Story with Palm Beach Opera.
 The 2013-2014 season saw Ms. Sandel-Pantaleo join Lyric Opera of Chicago to cover Jezibaba in Rusalka, appear with both Opera Omaha and Tulsa Opera as the title role in Carmen, and make her role debut as Augusta Tabor in The Ballad of Baby Doe with Chautauqua Opera.